Tipping the Balance

 Relying on tips to make ends meet is commonplace in the hospitality industry: across restaurants, cafés, hotels and bars, skilled team members are paid little more than the minimum wage (and often just that), leaving them to supplement their income with gratuities in order to get by.

-We wanted to challenge this convention; paying employees a fair wage for their hard work, and abolishing tips at their restaurants and cafés.
-All JPRestaurants employees now earn a Living Wage, giving them clarity over what they will earn, and an income that allows them to live with dignity as part of Jersey’s island community.
+We wanted to challenge this convention; paying employees a fair wage for their hard work, and abolishing tips at our restaurants and cafés.
+All JPRestaurants employees now earn at least the Living Wage set by the Living Wage Foundation, giving them clarity over what they will earn, and an income that allows them to live with dignity as part of Jersey’s island community.

 The below case study captures our journey a year on from becoming accredited Living Wage employers.